top1944/duckuments/docs/atoms_20_setup_and_demo/30_demos/26_fleet_level_planning.md

 ## Troubleshooting {#demo-template-troubleshooting}

 The fleet planning demo depends on many other packages to work well.
 You may take the lane following and intersection control packages out of the loop by activating the joystick demo.
 More details at step 5.
-## Demo failure demonstration {#demo-template-failure}

-Finally, put here a video of how the demo can fail, when the assumptions are not respected.